 It’s a sad fact that the children of today do not get enough physical exercise.
 Taking dance classes will certainly tick the box on the recommended activity levels and help to promote a healthy lifestyle.

 I consider myself fit given the amount of running I do.
 But recently, D ran me through some of her PBT (perfecting ballet technique) class exercises.
 Wow was I unprepared to feel that level of pain!
 I concede that my dancing daughters are super fit.

 If your child takes a few classes like ours do then learning to manage their time is crucial.
 Our eldest daughter is doing her GCSEs now so she really has to ensure she makes enough time for study around her dancing.
 Time management is definitely a like skill worth developing from a young age.

-Being organised with dance kit and the class scheduled is important.
-Turning up on time, ready to dance, with your hair done as required take organisation.
-Our girls don’t always get it spot on but it’s a skill they are constantly developing.
+Being organised with dance kit and the class schedule is important.
+Turning up on time, ready to dance, with your hair as required takes good organisational skills.
+Our girls don’t always get it right but it’s a skill they are constantly developing.

 Being a disciplined dancer is important.
 There are rules to follow and learning the discipline required helps things run smoothly.
 But you also have to be disciplined to practice at home for dance exams and competitions.
 Learning this kind of discipline is also a key life skill.

 They have fun.
 Probably the most important thing of all.
-I’ve been attending the watching week classes this week.
 During the last week of term, parents can go watch their children in classes.
 The biggest thing I enjoy is seeing how much they enjoy what they are doing.